CODE-Lab-IASTATE/MDO_course/python_installation/linux/README.md

 Type the command bash Anaconda3-2020.07-Linux-x86_64.sh

-The fine name will vary depending on when you are trying to install it.
+The file name will vary depending on when you are trying to install it.

 The installer prompts the instruction “In order to continue the installation process, please review the license agreement.”